Pottery Class with Becky Blevins - Thursdays 6-9pm

 About the instructor:

-The course fee includes your first 25lbs. of clay, glazes and firings, access to Sunday work sessions, and the third Saturday Meet/Make/Think critique group.
+The course fee includes your first 25lbs. of clay, glazes and firings, access to Sunday work sessions, and the Saturday evening Meet/Make/Think critique group on third Saturdays.
+(All Levels)

 Financial aid is available: HERE